Terms & Conditions

 (c) We continue to own the intellectual property rights in any data or documents which we provide as part of the services, and they must only be used for the purpose agreed in the contract.

-(d) We will comply with the provisions of the Data Protection Act 1998 when processing personal data about you and your family.
-We may obtain, process, use and disclose personal data about you in order to carry out the services and for related purposes such as updating and enhancing our client records, analysis for management purposes and statutory returns, legal and regulatory compliance and crime prevention.
+(d) We will comply with the provisions of the Data Protection Act 1998 and the GPDR when processing personal data about you and your family.
+We may process personal data:

 (e) We operate online and use cloud-based services to ensure we deliver the best possible service to you.
 This often means that data, which may include personal data, is held outside the EU.